 Gutu, Masvingo Province

-|Education||Gokomere High School, St Marks Goneso Primary School|
+|Education||Silveira Mission, Gokomere High School, St Marks Goneso Primary School|

-|Years active||1987 to present|
+|Years active||1987 to 2018|

-|Known for||Former Prime Minister of Zimbabwe, President of the MDC-T Party|
+|Known for||Former Prime Minister of Zimbabwe, Founding President of the Movement for Democratic Change|

 |Opponent(s)||Zimbabwe African National Union Patriotic Front|

 |Children||Edwin Tsvangirai, Vimbai Tsvangirai, Garikai Tsvangirai, Millicent Tsvangirai, Vincent Tsvangirai, Rumbidzai Tsvangirai|

 Morgan Tsvangirai was a Zimbabwean politician and leader of the Movement for Democratic Change party and Trade Unionist.
 He was Prime Minister of Zimbabwe during the Government of National Unity era from 2008 and 2013.

 Tsvangirai died on 14 February 2018 at a hospital in Johannesburg, South Africa where he was getting treatment for colon cancer.
 He was buried on the 20th of February 2018.

 - 3 Trials and Arrests

 - 4 Fatal Accident and the Death of Susan